Marchand bloodied, scores twice in Bruins’ 7-3 win over Caps - NewsBreak

 Marchand bloodied, scores twice in Bruins’ 7-3 win over Caps

-WASHINGTON, D.C. — Trainers repaired the giant gash on Brad Marchand’s nose, stuffed gauze up his nostrils and then he stepped back onto the ice minutes after taking a violent high stick to the face.
+WASHINGTON (AP) — Trainers repaired the giant gash on Brad Marchand’s nose, stuffed gauze up his nostrils and then he stepped back on to the ice minutes after taking a violent high stick to the face.

 Bloody nose and all, Marchand looked like the epitome of an old-school hockey player and led the Boston Bruins back from a two-goal deficit to rout the Washington Capitals 7-3 on Monday night.
 Marchand scored two goals and assisted on another, while longtime linemate Patrice Bergeron saved one at the other end.